-Student Success and Support Programs
+Student Success and Support Programs (SSSP) at NVC

-at NVC

 Napa Valley College established initiatives to assure that appropriate services are provided to students to enhance their success in fulfilling the core goals of SSSP: Assessment, Orientation, and Educational Planning.
+The goals are to ensure that all students complete their college courses, persist to the next academic term, and achieve their educational objectives through the assistance of the student-direct components which include admissions, orientation, assessment/testing, counseling and student follow-up.